Because it accepts that Deity is ultimately mystery...

 a work in progress.

-our knowledge and understanding is regretfully limited and superficial.
+traditions, our knowledge and understanding is regretfully limited and

+superficial.
 And we accept that this calendar will not please everyone.
-However, we pray that it

 * * * * * * * * * * * * * * * * * * *